 I reviewed the Jennifer Lauren Handmade Mayberry dress and was really happy with the result but for some reason I haven’t made another yet, perhaps I should revisit it…

 The Imogen blouse by Sew Me Something has become a real winner with me, I’ve made 4 so far and I cut another one recently.
 It’s a deceptively simple shape with a pretty scooped neckline with its V-shaped notch.
 The raglan sleeves are quick to construct, I’ve made 3 with gathered cuffs and there’s a short option too.
+The pattern has now been updated to include a dress version.

 The Farrow dress by Grainline is a lovely shape, it’s a trapeze shape that swings out from fitted shoulders and has diagonal horizontal seams which contain the pockets, very natty.
 It’s simple to construct but it is a bit fabric-hungry.
 I made the first one as a pattern review for defunct Sew Now magazine.